merzbild/Merzbild.jl/CONTRIBUTING.md

 6. Computation of physical properties: `compute_props!(particles, pia, species_data, phys_props)`

+# Checklist before contributing

+- [ ] Do all tests pass?

+- [ ] Does the new feature have corresponding tests added?

+- [ ] Is it documented?

+- [ ] Is the documentation added to the correct section in the `docs/src/reference.md` file?

 # Versioning
 The package uses semantic versioning.
 The MINOR version number is bumped for breaking changes; the PATCH version number is bumped when new features and/or bug fixes are added.